icekiub-ai/ComfyUI-IcyHider/README.md

 3. Customize the following options:

 ### General Settings
-   - **Enable Hiding**: Toggle the hiding functionality on/off
+- **Hide All Nodes (Avalanche)**: When ON, all nodes are hidden until selected.
+When OFF, only Icy nodes are hidden (revealed on hover)
 - **Hide Mode**: Choose between "cover" (overlay) or "blur" effect
 - **Blur Amount**: Adjust blur intensity (0-50px) when using blur mode

 ### Cover Mode Settings (only apply when Hide Mode is "cover")
 - **Gradient Start Color**: Top color of the gradient background
 - **Gradient End Color**: Bottom color of the gradient background
 - **Border Color**: Color of the border around the cover
 - **Icon**: The emoji or text icon to display (default: ❄️)
 - **Text**: The text to display below the icon (default: FROZEN)
 - **Text Color**: Color of the text and icon

 All color settings use a color picker for easy selection.

 ## Usage

+### With Avalanche Mode ON (Default)
+1. All nodes in your workflow are hidden by default
+2. **Click/select a node** to reveal its content
+3. Content hides again when you deselect the node
+4. Great for privacy and clean screenshots!

+### With Avalanche Mode OFF
-1. Add any of the Icy nodes to your workflow from the **IcyHider** category
+1. Add any Icy nodes to your workflow from the **IcyHider** category
-2. Connect them like you would use standard Preview/Load/Save Image nodes
+2. Connect them like standard nodes
-3. The image will be hidden behind a stylish cover (or blurred) when you're not hovering over the node
-4. Hover over the node to reveal the image
+3. **Hover over a node** to reveal its content
-5. Customize the appearance in Settings → IcyHider
+4. Content hides when you move your mouse away

 ## Tips

+- Use **Avalanche Mode** for maximum privacy - hide everything at once!
 - Use **blur mode** for a subtle preview effect that still shows composition
 - Use **cover mode** for complete privacy or a cleaner workspace
-- Disable hiding temporarily when debugging without removing nodes
-- Adjust blur amount based on your preference and image sensitivity
+- Animated content (videos, GIFs) is always covered, never blurred, for better privacy
+- Changing Avalanche Mode or Hide Mode requires a page reload to take effect

 ## Changelog

+### v3.0.0
+- Added Avalanche Mode to hide ALL nodes (not just Icy nodes)
+- Added automatic animated media detection (video, GIF, APNG, AVIF, WebP)
+- Added dynamic wrapping for WAS Node Suite and WAS Extras
+- Added performance optimizations (settings caching, debounced updates)
+- Added smooth CSS transitions for show/hide effects
+- Improved selection-based reveal in Avalanche mode

 ### v2.0.0
 - Added enable/disable toggle for hiding functionality